coder/websocket/README.md

 gorilla/websocket requires you to constantly read from the connection to respond to control frames even if you don't expect the peer to send any messages.

+The ping API is also much nicer.
+Unlike gorilla/websocket, you don't need to register a callback for pongs, there is a single exported Ping method on the Conn you use that sends a ping and waits for the pong.

 In terms of performance, the differences depend on your application code. nhooyr/websocket reuses buffers efficiently out of the box if you use the wsjson and wspb subpackages whereas gorilla/websocket does not.
 As mentioned above, nhooyr/websocket also supports concurrent